koonix/lfutils/README.md

 ## lfreload

-reload files and directories. just sends the load/reload command to lf. useful for using inside push commands, because it's shorter than lf -remote "send $id reload".
+Reload files and directories. just sends the load/reload command to lf.
+Useful for using inside push commands, because it's shorter than lf -remote "send $id reload".

 ```